 On May 5, Governor Pritzker announced his Restore Illinois Plan, a five-phased plan will reopen the state, guided by health metrics and with distinct business, education, and recreation activities characterizing each phase.
 Read the Governor's Plan here.
-On May 29, all four regions of the State advanced to Phase 3 of the Governor's Plan.
-Click here for an update to the Governor's Distaster Proclamation.
-In addition, please click here for Phase 3 re-opening requirements.
+On June 26, all four regions of the State advanced to Phase 4 of the Governor's Plan.
+Click here for information regarding Phase 4 guidelines.

 Reflecting the COVID-19 global pandemic and national public health emergency, at the rescheduled meeting of the Glencoe Board of Trustees meeting on Tuesday, March 17, Village President Lawrence R. Levin issued an emergency declaration for the Village of Glencoe.
 This measure provides the Village with the ability to utilize emergency purchasing and emergency staffing protocols and procedures as needed.
 It further provides direction for staff to continue to closely work with partner governments in Glencoe, in our region and with the state and federal governments to address this emergency situation.
 Learn more here.